wimbarelds/TimeCircles/README.md

 ### destroy()

-If for some reason, you need to get rid of your TimeCircles, or you want to allow users remove them at the click of a button; you can do that with destroy.
+If for some reason, you need to get rid of your TimeCircles, or you want to allow users to remove them at the click of a button; you can do that with destroy.

     $(".example").TimeCircles().destroy();